trypton/docker-devmode/README.md

 3. Edit docker files if needed
 4. Run `docker-compose build` to build Docker images
 5. Copy `docker-compose.yml` file to your project folder and edit if needed
-6. Copy values from `.env` file to `.env` file in your project folder
+6. Copy necessary values from `.env` file to `.env` file in your project folder
 7. Up environment with `docker-compose up -d` or use `devmode.sh` script